lightscalar/sagan/README.md

-# SAGAN: Synthetic Aperture Generative Adversarial Networks
+# SAGAN: Sample Augmentation via Generative Adversarial Networks

 Here is where all the magic happens.